zarr-developers/zarr-developers.github.io/flexibility/index.md

   nav: sidebar
 ---

 One of Zarr's greatest strengths is its flexibility, or "hackability".

+## Types of flexibility

+This flexibility comes in several forms:
+- The Zarr protocol is device agnostic.
+- The Zarr data model is domain agnostic.
+- Key-value stores are an almost universal abstraction in data systems, and so can almost always be mapped to existing system interfaces.
+- The Zarr format on-disk is extremely simple.
+- Storing each chunk under a different key allows implementations to scale their IO throughput in a variety of simple ways.
+- The reference Zarr implementation is written in Python, a very hackable language, with ABCs you can use when creating new store implementations.
+- Components are seperated: the protocol, file format, standard API, ABC, and store implementations are all separate.
-In addition to the generality of using key-value stores as the main abstraction, individual projects can achieve powerful functionality by intelligently using only some of the Zarr components.
+- There is no requirement to use more than one zarr component - individual projects can achieve powerful functionality by intelligently using only some of the Zarr components.
+- You can define your own codecs.
+- You are free to create your own domain-specific metadata standard and enforce it upon zarr stores however you like.
+- Zarr v3 has nascent support for other extension points, including defining your own type of chunk grid, data types, and more.

 ## Examples

-Here are a few zarr-related projects, which each make use of a selected subset of different zarr components to achieve interesting functionality.
+Here are a few zarr-related software projects, which each make use of a selected subset of different zarr components to achieve interesting functionality.
+These particular projects are more than simply zarr implementations written in a different language (you can find a [list of implementations here](https://zarr.dev/implementations/)).

 - **MongoDBStore** is a concrete store implementation in python, which stores values in a MongoDB NoSQL database under zarr keys.
 It is therefore spec-compliant, and can be interacted with via the zarr-python user API, but does not write data in the native zarr format.